Date posted: Thursday, December 1, 2022

 Application and Submission Information

-ALA will accept applications for the Peggy Barber Tribute Grant beginning December 1, 2022, and ending on February 1, 2023, at 11:59 pm (CST).
-Applications for the 2022-2023 cycle are now closed.
-The next round of applications will open in December 2023.
-To receive notice of this and other grant opportunities, please subscribe to our Programming Librarian e-newsletter.
+ALA will accept applications for the Peggy Barber Tribute Grant beginning December 1, 2023, and ending on February 1, 2024, at 11:59 pm (CST).
+To receive notice of this and other grant opportunities, please subscribe to our Programming Librarian e-newsletter

 Please review the Frequently Asked Questions before applying.